 - Keep it short, simple, and very compelling.
 Spanish philosopher Luis Castellanos says ‘don’t speak in grandiloquent terms; that doesn’t reach people’ (in Spanish).
 You must draw in and convince the reader before they blink.

 - Tell stories, don’t just produce facts.
 The narrative is important, and we need one.

-- Communicating your message, even through small media outlets, is a powerful thing that builds momentum and can lead to policy change, a recent Harvard study concludes.
+- Communicating your message, even though small media outlets, is a powerful thing that builds momentum and can lead to policy change, a recent Harvard study concludes.

 - It pays to broaden your horizons: ‘a scholar’s broader visibility – both in government and among the public whether through previous government service or publication in broader venues – enhances influence among policymakers more than his or her academic standing’ (from a report cited by Oxfam’s From Poverty to Power blog).

 And there’s a fifth one: disruption.
 That was the growing mood in Bonn.
 Let’s embrace that!